idrsolutions/idrviewer/README.md

 4. To run the tasks, run `npm run <taskname>` where `<taskname>` is one of the following:
    - 'jshint' is for running static analysis on the JavaScript files.
    - 'playwright' is for running the automated IDRViewer tests (in /src/test/)
+   - 'test' is for jshint and playwright tests
-   - 'webpack' is for building the UI templates to /examples/
+   - 'webpack' is for building the UIs
+   - 'webpack-watch' is for building the UIs and watching for changes

 ## License

-Copyright 2022 IDRsolutions
+Copyright 2023 IDRsolutions

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.